 Dynamic data widgets are used for showing (dynamic) data.
 They must be placed inside a data view or template grid because they show attributes or associations of an entity.

 4.1 Dynamic Label

-A dynamic label would be used for the same attributetypes as a text box in form builder.
+A dynamic label is used for the same attribute types as a text box in the page editor.
 It can be used to display a text value.

 For more information, see Dynamic Label (Document Template).